Go Ad-Free

 Can We Stop Deceptive Drug Ads on TV?

-The FDA has just issued a new "guidance" to end deceptive drug ads on TV.
+The FDA has issued a "guidance" to end deceptive drug ads on TV.
 Warning!
 The recommendations are "nonbinding."
 Let's fight back!
+NO more ads

 How Much Does PHARMA Spend on Advertising?